Underlying Conditions and COVID-19

-It is possible to develop cardiovascular disease without knowing it, so it is never too early or too late to learn the warning signs of a heart attack.
+It is possible to develop the cardiovascular disease without knowing it, so it is never too early or too late to learn the warning signs of a heart attack.
 Although the most common sign of a heart attack in men is chest pain and discomfort, not everyone that has a heart attack will suddenly experience severe chest pain.
-It is possible to have discomfort that isn’t necessarily painful in areas of your body, such as your jaw, abdomen, arms, neck or back.
-During a heart attack you may also have nausea, shortness of breath, numb limbs, profuse sweating and/or feel light headed.
+It is possible to have discomfort that isn’t necessarily painful in areas of your body, such as your jaw, abdomen, arms, neck, or back.
+During a heart attack, you may also have nausea, shortness of breath, numb limbs, profuse sweating, and/or feel light-headed.

 Different Symptoms of a Heart Attack in Women

 Women who are having a heart attack are more likely than men to be misdiagnosed, which means women are less likely to get the necessary treatment before serious damages to their heart occurs.
 It is extremely important to keep in mind that women are more likely to have nontraditional symptoms of a heart attack and women are also more likely to have a silent heart attack.
 Heart attack symptoms of women may include:

 - Pain and/or discomfort in the center of the chest.
 The pain may be mild or strong and it can last for more than a few minutes, or it can stop and come back

 - Pain in the neck, back, throat, or jaw

 Getting to the ER as quickly as possible is essential if you think you are having a heart attack because the treatments for opening clogged arteries work best when administered within the first hour after the heart attack begins.
 If you think you are having a heart attack, call 9-1-1 immediately or find the nearest Surepoint ER.
 We are equipped to handle: